storj/docs/app/(docs)/object-mount/macos/installation/page.md

   11. Lastly, from the **Startup Disk** Menu, choose **Shut Down**

-  Restart your Mac as normal
+  Restart your Mac as normal.
 {% /tab %}

 {% /tabs %}